FormularSumo/formularsumo.co.uk/blog/2025/transport-should-be-for-the-public/transport-should-be-for-the-public.md

 If you'd like to find out more information about the issues and topics I've talked about here then I'd highly recommend Jeff Speck's book [Walkable Cities](https://www.goodreads.com/book/show/13538794-walkable-city), and [NotJustBikes](notjustbikes.com) Youtube channel and podcast.
 And if you'd like to get more directly involved, I'll point you in the direction of the [Campaign for Better Transport](https://bettertransport.org.uk/) UK charity, and the [Strong Towns](https://www.strongtowns.org/) US charity, both of which do great work to build more resilient, walkable and transport-friendly places.

 # Planning

-## When private road vehicles do make sense

-Moving lots of or large/heavy things over short distances; deliveries (shops), house moving, instruments/theatre

-Off-road and remote locations or times (especially taxis, e.g. middle of the night), extreme weather?

-Certain disabilities/mobility issues (though often having to be driven by others) - previous reference to scooters, taxis

-Chartered coaches for specific trips/itineraries (music)

-Sometimes families, with children or pets which really don't like public places

-TLDR: useful, but they should not be the default option

 ## Motorbikes?